pedafy/runner/README.md

-# runner-docker
+# runner
-runner docker for each service
+The pedafy runner contain all the configuration and setup for the project